NNPDF/nnpdf/doc/sphinx/source/vp/custom_pipelines.rst

-Now `posdatasets` is parsed as a list of positivity datasets, which can be passed together to a provider, or iterated over, (for example with a `with` tag in the report, see :ref:`reports`).
+Now `posdatasets` is parsed as a list of positivity datasets, which can be passed together to a provider, or iterated over (for example with a `with` tag in the report, see :ref:`reports`).

 Note that you can also put together results from evaluating providers